 Judge's homers power Yankees to sweep of Red Sox

-Aaron Judge hit his second homer of the game with two outs in the eighth inning, and the New York Yankees completed a three-game sweep of the Boston Red Sox with a 9-7 victory Sunday night.
+Aaron Judge hit his second homer of the game with two outs in the eighth inning, and the host New York Yankees completed a three-game sweep of the Boston Red Sox with a 9-7 victory Sunday night at Yankee Stadium.
 Judge hit a three-run homer in the second off Matt Hall and then hit the decisive homer when he hammered a 2-0 curveball from Matt Barnes (0-1) over the visiting bullpen and into the left-center field bleachers to give the Yankees a 9-7 lead.

 Judge's 468-foot drive occurred three pitches after DJ LeMahieu hit a game-tying single that scored Mike Tauchman, who singled and stole second base.
 Judge homered for a career-high fifth straight game.
 He became the first Yankee to homer in five straight since Alex Rodriguez did so in September 2007.